Black-Beard-Sdk/jslt/README.md

 ### when
-the method when is very usefull. it is a switch case.
+the method when is very usefull. it is like a switch case.

 ```JSON
 {